More great news!

 My primary focus is definitely going to be communication.
 If you don’t have communication, you have nothing.

 I know each subject in my faculty will work differently, so I’d like to adapt to each subject to create a communication method that works best for each one.
 I want them to feel listened to and like they have a voice.

 I really want the students to feel empowered!
 They’re leaving home (usually for the first time) and finally finding their feet.
 It’s time they found their voices.
 I want to help them with their issues.
 It’s time for change!

 I’m so proud I went for this position, I must have changed my mind a thousand times.
 I didn’t think I would be able to do it because of my health – starting to have seizures and also having anxiety without being on any medication to control it.
 To be honest, it was the faith other people had that made me apply.
-My boyfriend said to me, do I think an epileptic person could do the role just as well as someone else, or do I think the epilepsy would effect their ability to do the role?
+My boyfriend said to me, do I think an epileptic person could do the role just as well as someone else, or do I think epilepsy would affect their ability to do the role?
 The shock on my face!
 I swear.
-I first I thought it was a really dumb question – of course I believe they can do it!..
-So why did I feel differently about myself and my situation?
+I first I thought it was a really dumb question – of course I believe they can do it!… So why did I feel differently about myself and my situation?
 I had some people around me at university be honest about what they thought of me, and why I should apply, and I was very, very touched.
-They said I’ve motivated people to truly believe they are listened to, and can create change, for the first time they’ve seen in years.
+They said I’ve motivated people to truly believe they are listened to and can create change, for the first time they’ve seen in years.
 I want them to always feel like this.

-The reason I’m so proud of achieving this position is because I can finally help more people.
+The reason I’m so proud of achieving this position is that I can finally help more people.
 I want to make their lives at university as great an experience as it can be.
 Most people only go to university once, so lets get it right! 🙂